ATIinc/eipscanne_rs/tests/integration/README..md

 This integration test draws inspiration from the EIPScanner [docker-compose.yaml configuration](https://github.com/nimbuscontrols/EIPScanner/blob/master/docker-compose.yml).

-Within this directory is a Dockerfile that can build an OpENer image.
+The Dockerfile to built the OpENer Ethernet/IP Adapter has been updated to work again.

-This follows the build instructions in the OpENer [repository](https://github.com/EIPStackGroup/OpENer).
+* The updates follow the build instructions in the OpENer [repository](https://github.com/EIPStackGroup/OpENer).

 ## Running an Integration Test

-### Building the Docker image

-1. Use the host computer terminal
-1. Find the Dockerfile directory
-    * `cd ~/src/ati/eipscanne-rs/tests/integration`
-1. Build the image
-    * `docker build --tag eip-adapter OpENer/.`

 ### Creating an Ethernet/IP Test Network